The Healing Power of Garth Brooks

 Yesterday, I sat at the base of the Inauguration podium, cold and jotting down some phrases in my notebook.
 “Unity,” “truth,” “uncivil war” and “threat” were scrawled in chicken-scratch with my frozen hand.
 New-President Joe Biden had finished his inaugural address, but I wasn’t quite sure what to say about it.
 Its writing was quite fine, but the campaign themes felt familiar and some of the rhetoric bordered on trope.
 Biden’s trademark idealism sought to overcome the undeniable reality that the whole affair unfolded behind giant metal fencing topped by razor wire.
 It took tens of thousands of uniformed and armed military personnel to ward off a repeat of the Jan.
 6 insurrection at the very spot where Biden swore his oath.
 Things sure didn’t feel united.

 Then a lone trumpet began.
 It played the first notes of Amazing Grace, a hymn and a political declaration alike that stands as a testimonial for forgiveness and redemption.
 As someone sentimental to a good trumpet belt, I put my notebook in my lap and listened.
 It was a prelude for Brooks, and by the time he got to his microphone, my imagination was primed.
 I got it.
-It was a plea for normalcy from both the Marine Corps musician and the country superstar who sang and invited the crowd to join him for the last verse.
+It was a plea for normalcy from both the Marine Corps musician and the country superstar who invited the crowd to join him for the last verse.
 From under masks, a low chorus around me started to rise.

 It was more than just the song that made this a powerful moment.
 This was a bona fide country music legend whose fans hail largely from the reddest of Red States on the map.
 Brooks is a self-described Republican who joked ahead of the event that he “might be the only Republican at this place.”
 But he couched his participation as “about reaching across and loving one another.”
 He was willing to put his career and his credibility out there for the world to see he was ready to call Biden his President.
 Unlike earlier performers Lady Gaga and Jennifer Lopez, many of Brooks’ fans may not have been thrilled over the Bidens’ move into the White House.